-Connecticut and New Mexico have abolished the death penalty, but it is not retroactive.
+Connecticut, New Mexico and Maryland have abolished the death penalty, but it is not retroactive.
 Prisoners on death row in those states will still be executed.

 Japan is the only industrial democracy besides the United States that has the death penalty.
 In Japan, the 2013 per capita execution rate was 1 execution per 15,809,458 persons.

 Federal Government: (source: Death Penalty Information Center)

 The U.S. government and U.S. military have 62 people awaiting execution. (as of June 26, 2015)

 The U.S. government has executed three people since 1976.

 There are 57 women on death row in the United States. (as of October 2014)

 Fifteen women have been executed since the reinstatement of the death penalty in 1976. (as of May 2015)

 Twenty-two individuals were executed between 1985 and 2003 for crimes committed as juveniles aged 16 and 17.

 March 1, 2005 - Roper v.
 Simmons.
 The Supreme Court rules that the execution of juveniles is unconstitutional.
 This means that 16 and 17-year-olds are ineligible for execution.
 And reverses two 1989 cases in Kentucky and Missouri.